-This course is envisioned as a type of sub-specialization of an often offered course entitled Writing in the Discipline – Social Sciences.
-Additional upper-division writing options often include a general Writing Arguments course, Writing in the Discipline – Science, Writing in the Discipline – Humanities, Writing in the Discipline – Education, and/or Writing for Digital Environments.
+This course is envisioned as a type of sub-specialization of an often offered course entitled Writing in the Discipline of Social Sciences.
+Additional advanced-level writing (300 level) options often include a general Writing Arguments course, Writing in the Discipline – Science, Writing in the Discipline – Humanities, Writing in the Discipline – Education, and Writing for Digital Environments.

 Academically the study of social sciences can encompass fields ranging from psychology and sociology to economics and political science; so, to focus primarily legal texts, contexts, and examples would perhaps not meet the needs of the student selecting a writing class focused on writing for the social sciences generally.